0xdelta/MasterPassword-Gtk/README.md

 # MasterPassword-Gtk
-A Gtk (more specifically gtkmm) implementation for the MasterPassword algorithm.
+A Gtk (more specifically gtkmm) GUI implementation of the MasterPassword algorithm.

-This project is still in early developement - so use it at your own risk.
+This project is still in early development - so use it at your own risk.

+Parts of the code (more specifically /src/mpw-algorithm/) are taken from the original MasterPassword Github repository (https://github.com/Lyndir/MasterPassword).
+Some minor changes were made to provide compatibility to the rest of the code.

 ## Build
 CMake is required to build this project.